dubcat/PathOfExile/README.md

 ### The Lunaris Concourse (52-64)

+- Go to The Harbour Bridge

+### The Harbour Bridge (54-66)

-- Go to The Bath House
+- Go to The Solaris Concourse

-### The Bath House (51-63)
+### The Solaris Concourse (52-64)

-- Do Trial of Ascendancy

-- Ding Level 51
+- Ding Level 52

-- Go to The High Gardens
+- Go to The Solaris Temple Level 1

-### The High Gardens (53-65)
+### The Solaris Temple Level 1 (53-65)

-- Go to The Pools of Terror
+- Go to The Solaris Temple Level 2

+### The Solaris Temple Level 2 (53-65)

+- Click Portal

-  - Kill Yugul, Reflection of Terror
+- Kill Dawn, Harbinger of Solaris
+  - Loot Sun Orb

 - Exit Server

 ### The Sarn Encampment

+Talk to Maramoa
+  - Take Book of Skill

+Talk to Hargan
+  - Take Ring

+Talk to Clarissa
+  - Take Book of Skill

 - Waypoint to The Lunaris Concourse

 ### The Lunaris Concourse (52-64)